 - Chemical biology of cellular reprogramming

-This conference sets the stage for the dissemination and exchange of new developments in diverse, hot fields within Chemical Biology, being the platform for inspiration, collaboration and networking for researchers in academia and industry.
+This year we are celebrating 10 years of the EMBO Chemical Biology Conference.
+The conference sets the stage for the dissemination and exchange of new developments in diverse, hot fields within Chemical Biology, being the platform for inspiration, collaboration and networking for researchers in academia and industry.
 Over 300 participants can meet the 22 speakers and other top researchers whilst at the same time discussing their own data in three large poster sessions.
 About 15 short talks and 30 flash talks will be selected from the participants.
 We aim to provide the possibility for every chemical biologist to meet and discuss with peers, from tool development to biological applications, from computational drug design to synthetic chemistry.
 Most importantly, participants come to see where the field stands in its full breadth.
-The past meetings were very successful in this respect, ensuring that the EMBO Conference on Chemical Biology remains the largest and broadest meeting in this field.
+The past meetings were very successful in this respect, ensuring that this conference on chemical biology remains the largest and broadest meeting in this field.

 History of this conference

 The conference Chemical Biology 2010 was one of the first conferences held at the new Advanced Training Centre at EMBL Heidelberg.
 Due to the large success of the initial conferences in 2008 and 2010 the following conferences in this biennial series became a member of the family of EMBO-funded conferences.
 With about 25 invited speakers, 15 oral presentations chosen from the abstracts, 200 posters and over 300 participants, this conference series became a truly impressive success.

 The conference report of Chemical Biology 2016 in ChemBioChem is available online.